- Do non-menstrual cramps indicate pregnancy?

 It is the loss of the unborn baby within the 20th week of pregnancy.
-Most miscarriages happen before the 12th week and are mainly due to chromosomal or genetic abnormalities.
-You will experience period-like cramping that turns severe (6).
+Most miscarriages happen before the 12th week and are mainly due to chromosomal or genetic abnormalities and many more causes.
+You will experience period-like cramping that can turn severe along with bleeding (6).

 [ Read: Pregnancy Symptoms Before Missed Period ]

 6. Pelvic inflammatory disease (PID)

-The bacterial infection spreads through sex and affects the reproductive organs including the womb, fallopian tubes, ovaries, cervix, and vagina.
+The bacterial infection usually spreads through sex and affects the reproductive organs including the womb, fallopian tubes, ovaries, cervix, and vagina.
 You may experience mild cramping on both the sides of the lower abdomen and lower back, which can manifest any time.
-The pain may become intense and constant in severe cases (7).
+The pain may become intense and constant in severe diseases (7).

-It is a chronic condition where the endometrial tissue grows outside the uterus instead of inside.
+It is a chronic condition where the endometrial tissue also grows outside the uterus and inside any part of the abdomen.
 You may experience regular menstrual-like cramps that may develop any time of the month but mostly associated with menstrual cycle.
 These cramps can develop in different parts of the abdomen, sometimes radiating to the legs or back.
 There might be severe pain during bowel movements too (8).

 8. Pelvic floor muscle dysfunction

 The condition involves severe spasms in the muscles supporting the womb, vagina, bladder, and rectum.
 It may be a result of physical exercises, prior orthopedic injuries, sex, and chronic constipation.
 You will experience pain in the lower abdomen or in the sitting bones,which is mostly associated with pain in the back and the groin (9).

 9. Irritable bowel syndrome